-UNIVERSITY PARK, Pa. -- Catherine A. Rogers, professor of law and the Marjorie Price Faculty Scholar at Penn State Law, attended to ISTA Ethic Rules for Arbitrators Ethics, Latest Developments and Innovations in Arbitration Conference, held by Istanbul Arbitration Association (ISTA) on Nov.
+UNIVERSITY PARK, Pa. -- Catherine A. Rogers, professor of law and the Marjorie Price Faculty Scholar at Penn State Law, attended the ISTA Ethic Rules for Arbitrators Ethics, Latest Developments and Innovations in Arbitration Conference, held by Istanbul Arbitration Association (ISTA) on Nov.
 16, as keynote speaker and panelist.
 She delivered her speech “Ethics in International Arbitration” and sat as a panelist in the ISTA Ethics Rules session.

 ISTA is a nongovernmental organization bringing together the law offices, lawyers, attorneys, academicians, experts, and sectoral specialists who are active in the field of arbitration under the name of arbitrator, attorney, expert, etc., under its umbrella as an expertise association.
 Among ISTA’s founders is Penn State Law alumnus Hayati Irkicatal ’14 LL.M., a former student and research assistant of Rogers.
 Irkicatal was also in the organization committee of the conference.